 - Look for signs of deterioration like swells, bubbles, cracks, kinks, or unraveling.

-- Check for moisture, dripping, rust or discoloration, or leaking in, on, or around the hoses and connections.
+- Check for moisture, dripping, rust, leaking in, on, or around the hose.

-- Check that all connections are tightened properly.
+- Verify that all connections are tightened properly.